kyamagu/mexplus/README.md

   end

   function result = query(this, key)
-  %QUERY Query to the database.
+  %QUERY Query something to the database.
     assert(isscalar(this));
     result = Database_('query', this.id_, key);
   end

-  % Other methods...
 end

 end